-The Company site appeared to be compliant across all consent conditions.
+The Company site was compliant across all consent conditions.
 In general, the site was found to be well kept with good housekeeping evident across the facility.
 Staff of the Company were found to hold good knowledge of the environmental aspects of running the plant, and to have proper training in dealing with contingency events that have the potential for causing adverse environmental effects.

-Across all consent aspects there appeared to be no visual environmental impacts (either air or water) at any of the discharge locations.
+Across all consent aspects there was no obvious visual environmental impact (either air or water) at any of the discharge locations.